Print Logo

 Promoting and consolidating an overall architecture across the administration

 The Confederation, the cantons, cities and communes agree on an overall architecture across the administration.
 They are developing and consolidating the structures and commitments which are necessary for forward-looking collaboration.
 The DPSS provides a platform for interdisciplinary professional networking between public bodies.
-The aim is to implement digital government services as a networked overall system.
+The aim is to implement digital public services as a networked overall system.

 Using and supporting working groups

-The following working groups are active:
+The following working groups are active (as at June 2025):

 • Telecommunications Working Group